VsixCommunity/docs/docs/publish/automated-publishing.md

 **Set DeployExtension to False** in CI to prevent the build from trying to launch the VS experimental instance.

-**Always sign your VSIX** — unsigned extensions don't auto-update for users.
+**Always sign your VSIX** â€” unsigned extensions don't auto-update for users.
 See the [publishing checklist](checklist.html).

-**Keep PATs short-lived** — set an expiration and rotate regularly.
+**Keep PATs short-lived** â€” set an expiration and rotate regularly.

 **Adjust the VsixManifestPath and VsixManifestSourcePath** env variables to match your project structure.

 ## [Additional resources](#additional-resources)
-* [Publishing via command line](https://docs.microsoft.com/visualstudio/extensibility/walkthrough-publishing-a-visual-studio-extension-via-command-line) — full `VsixPublisher.exe` reference on Microsoft Learn
+* [Publishing via command line](https://docs.microsoft.com/visualstudio/extensibility/walkthrough-publishing-a-visual-studio-extension-via-command-line) â€” full `VsixPublisher.exe` reference on Microsoft Learn
-* [Marketplace publisher management](https://marketplace.visualstudio.com/manage) — manage your publisher and extensions
+* [Marketplace publisher management](https://marketplace.visualstudio.com/manage) â€” manage your publisher and extensions
-* [TomlEditor workflow](https://github.com/madskristensen/TomlEditor/blob/master/.github/workflows/build.yaml) — the real-world example this page is based on
+* [TomlEditor workflow](https://github.com/madskristensen/TomlEditor/blob/master/.github/workflows/build.yaml) â€” the real-world example this page is based on